CapstoneProject18/Deal-Finders-and-Matchers/README.md

 # Prerequisites

-install Xampp
+Install Xampp

 https://www.apachefriends.org/index.html

-install editor       //Can use other also, Atom,Sublime text etc....
+Install editor       //Can use other also, Atom,Sublime text etc....

 Notepad++